Reverse Engineering - Introduction to the World of Disassembling and Decompiling

 By using the obfuscation techniques described above, malware developers also prevent their malware from being detected by automatic analyses of anti-virus solutions.

-A presentation of current reserve engineering tools
+A presentation of current reverse engineering tools

 Conclusion